 14. DIY Fabric Banners

 Use fabric like old T-shirts to make banners that wave in the stands.
 They’re durable, and I love adding sequins for extra flair.
+If you want to coordinate your wall art with these banners, check out these stylish blue poster ideas.

 15. Glow-in-the-Dark Posters